cal3368/Final-Project-Code/README.md

 ---------------------------------------------------------------------------------------------------------------

-To run the code for the original learning rate on the MS COCO dataset run the command:
+**To run the code for the original learning rate on the MS COCO dataset run the command:**

 ./darknet detector train cfg/coco.data cfg/yolov4-tiny.cfg yolov4-tiny.conv.29 -dont_show -map

-To run the code for the higher learning rate on the MS COCO dataset run the command:
+**To run the code for the higher learning rate on the MS COCO dataset run the command:**

 ./darknet detector train cfg/coco.data cfg/yolov4-tiny_higherLR.cfg yolov4-tiny.conv.29 -dont_show -map

-To run the code for the lower learning rate on the MS COCO dataset run the command:
+**To run the code for the lower learning rate on the MS COCO dataset run the command:**

 ./darknet detector train cfg/coco.data cfg/yolov4-tiny_lowerLR.cfg yolov4-tiny.conv.29 -dont_show -map

 ---------------------------------------------------------------------------------------------------------------

-To run the code for the original learning rate on the custom dataset run the command:
+**To run the code for the original learning rate on the custom dataset run the command:**

 ./darknet detector train Experimental_Datasets/dog_cat.data cfg/yolov4-tiny_dog_cat.cfg yolov4-tiny.conv.29 -dont_show -map

-To run the code for the higher learning rate on the custom dataset run the command:
+**To run the code for the higher learning rate on the custom dataset run the command:**

 ./darknet detector train Experimental_Datasets/dog_cat.data cfg/yolov4-tiny_dog_cat_higherLR.cfg yolov4-tiny.conv.29 -dont_show -map

-To run the code for the lower learning rate on the custom dataset run the command:
+**To run the code for the lower learning rate on the custom dataset run the command:**

 ./darknet detector train Experimental_Datasets/dog_cat.data cfg/yolov4-tiny_dog_cat_lowerLR.cfg yolov4-tiny.conv.29 -dont_show -map

-If you do not wish to produce the mAP curve remove “-map”
+**If you do not wish to produce the mAP curve remove “-map”** **Possible are errors if the image directories are not in the locations described in the installation section**

 --------------------------------------------------------------------------------------------------------------

-To detect objects in an image:
+**To detect objects in an image:**

 Decide which weights file you wish to use from the backup folder.
 (Weight files are included from our training but will update as you train)